veronicatesei/hcl-universal-orchestrator-chart/README.md

       config.mail.from = John <noreply@uno.com>

-In this case, the recipient sees emails originating from John with the sending address noreply@uno.com.
+In this case, the recipient receives emails originating from John with the sending address noreply@uno.com.

 On multitenant environments, you can edit the display name used for email notifications by editing the `uno.config.multitenant.eMailSender` parameter.